apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**ChatGPT arriving on the Mac in new OpenAI app ahead of WWDC**
+**Taylor Swift Wears Kansas City Chiefs Colors at Paris Eras Show With Travis Kelce in the Audience**

-You can read more about it [here](https://9to5mac.com/2024/05/13/chatgpt-mac-desktop-openai/).
+You can read more about it [here](http://www.billboard.com/music/music-news/taylor-swift-wears-kansas-city-chiefs-colors-travis-kelce-paris-eras-tour-1235681228/).

 ## Requirements
 - Python 3.8